 Running the warehouse on a daily basis implies training and perhaps hiring warehouse staff, as well as managing inventory and taking care of safety.
 You will need to accurately forecast shipping volume, obtain the necessary licenses, and cooperate with shipping carriers and courier services.
 If you feel uncomfortable doing any of the listed chores on your own, then consider hiring a manager to execute them for you.
 All these tasks are very important for the success of any eCommerce business.
 If you want to understand What is e-commerce order fulfilment, know that these tasks form an integral part of the process.

 One of the most basic principles in any warehouse serving the needs of an e-commerce business is to avoid stockpiling.
 Sure, customers should click products that physically exist in your warehouse but this doesn’t mean that you should have 200 copies of each item.

 Use the sales figure to help you determine what sells the most and only store extra copies of this merchandise.
 Stockpiling goods, in general, is not a good idea, as you lose valuable storage space; essential when it comes to expanding your online business.

-The same-day deliveries of today are made possible due to carefully positions logistics centers and warehouses.
+The same-day deliveries of today are made possible due to carefully positioned logistics centres and warehouses.
 In this sense, the location of your warehouse is largely going to determine how fast a customer receives the product they ordered online.